Mohamed6899/Power-Apps-Approvals-App/README.md

-## This project was designed for a specific client who was facing some challenges with the new hires' performance.
+## This project has been developed for a specific client who was facing some challenges with the new hires' performance.
 ### Challenge: The mentors must review the new hires' solutions for their new assigned cases
 ### Solutions: developing a Power Apps app that can accomplish the goal and more.
 ### Ideas implemented: